NFT & Licenses

 Are photos created with Capture NFTs?

-Photos created with Capture are not NFTs but digital assets that have their ownership and context preserved.
-Upon request, an extra NFT layer can be added into Captures through tokenization processes.
-When this happens, the asset itself on the outside will remain unchanged, however, additional information containing NFT-related data will be injected into the asset.
+Photos created with Capture are not NFTs but digital assets with ownership and context preserved.
+Upon request, an extra NFT layer can be added to Captures through tokenization processes.
+When this happens, the asset on the outside will remain unchanged.
+However, additional information containing NFT-related data will be injected into the asset.

 How do I collect NFTs with Capture?

-Users are now allowed to purchase photo NFTs on the Explorer page, which can be accessed via Capture Cam or a web browser.
+Users can now purchase photo NFTs on the Explorer page, accessed via Capture Cam or a web browser.

-You can also access the asset profile page of the photo, with the link obtained and shared through Capture Cam or Capture Dashboard.
-Click on the "Collect" button and complete the collection process.
+Furthermore, you can access the asset's Capture page using the link obtained and shared through Capture Cam or Capture Dashboard.
+Click on the "Collect" button to complete the collection process.

 What license of a digital photo would apply in the Capture system?